janreges/siteone-crawler/README.md

 * `--http-cache-dir=<dir>`           Cache dir for HTTP responses.
 You can disable cache by `--http-cache-dir='off'`.
 Default values is `tmp/http-client-cache`.
 * `--http-cache-compression`         Enable compression for HTTP cache storage.
 Saves disk space, but uses more CPU.

-**NOTICE**: For now, only SMTP without encryption is supported, typically running on port 25.
-If you are interested in this tool, we can also implement secure SMTP support, or simply send me a pull request with lightweight implementation.

 ## Roadmap

 * Well tested Docker images for easy usage in CI/CD pipelines on hub.docker.com (for all platforms).